flibbles/tw5-relink/README.md

 ### For Node.js

-The contents of the `plugins` directory must be copied into the `plugins` directory in your tiddlywiki installation.
+First, check out the source code using git.
+Then the contents of the `plugins` directory must be copied into the `plugins` directory in your tiddlywiki installation.
 This is likely in:

 `/usr/local/lib/node_modules/tiddlywiki/plugins/flibbles`